Documentation: PATHWISE

 How is it updated?

 The PATHWISE interface is updated intermittently as we develop new features.
-The workforce metrics from Lightcast are updated monthly and education metrics from NCES IPEDS are updated annually.
+The underlying data is also updated intermittently, depending on data releases from Lightcast and NCES IPEDS.

 How can I report an issue?